An Introduction to Chronic Venous Insufficiency

 In short, venous insufficiency is a condition where there is a problem with the blood flow.
 Additionally, there is a significant issue where the veins carry the blood back to the heart.
 Above all, the veins contain valves that control the blood flow to the heart.
 However, when the valves breakdown or fail, the blood can back up or pool within the veins.
 In conclusion, this pooling leads to vein conditions such as varicose veins.

 J Epidemiol Community Health.
 1999 Mar;53(3):149-53.

 Causes of Venous Insufficiency

-Venous insufficiency can be caused by several factors, including high blood pressure.
-Those likely to develop vein disease include those who are:
+To clarify, venous insufficiency can be caused by several factors, including high blood pressure.
+Moreover, those likely to develop vein disease include those who are:

 • Have a family history